 Coronavirus: Govt in talks with Iran to bring back Indians; Iranian flight to bring 300 swabs

-The government is in discussions with Iranian authorities and a ferry flight, carrying around 300 swabs of Indians suspected of having coronavirus infection, from Tehran is to land in the national capital on Friday, according to officials.
+India is in discussions with Iran for evacuation of Indians, while a ferry flight will soon reach the national capital from Tehran with around 300 swab samples of Indians suspected of having coronavirus infection.
+The flight is expected to land in the national capital on Friday, according to officials.
 The flight, to be operated by Iran's Mahan Air, would not have any passengers and Iranians in India would be taken back in the return flight.

 There are around 2,000 Indians in Iran, one of the countries which has been severely affected by the coronavirus outbreak.
 A similar number of Indians are also there in the Persian Gulf country.
 Civil Aviation Secretary Pradeep Singh Kharola on Friday said the first flight from Iran would be carrying the swabs.